 - Arafatul Islam Akib, Founder & CEO, Startup Chattogram

 - Jawad Yusuf, Associate, Bangladesh Angels

 - Reyasat Chowdhury, Founder & CEO, Shuttle

 Jawad Yusuf, Associate of Bangladesh Angels, shared his experience from the Train-the-Trainer programme of B-Briddhi: “We’re learning how to form (impact) metrics that support the revenue drivers of our portfolio entrepreneurs, and we’re on the verge of making it essential for our portfolio companies.
 If the entrepreneurs are more conscious of the triple bottom line, business is more sustainable in the long term.”

 With Shuttle being one of the Impact Ready Matching Fund recipients of B-Briddhi, Reyasat Chowdhury reflected on the experience of his enterprise: “Earlier, we knew that we were creating an impact, but we weren’t sure how to communicate it.
 As we have gone through the Biniyog Briddhi program, we better know how to summarize our impact through the TOC framework by using the right metrics.
 In the future, if I start another company, I will focus on documenting our impact from day one.”

 Lively exchange of ideas

-If you are curious about the innovative ways to finance impact, we recommend to check out our Innovative Finance Toolkit.
+If you are curious about innovative ways to finance impact, we recommend checking out our Innovative Finance Toolkit.
 If you are an investor and would like to learn more about the impact enterprises that have received catalytic funding from B-Briddhi to date, please visit our investor page with case studies, snapshots and an inspiring dealbook.